jedisct1/libsodium-doc/public-key_cryptography/authenticated_encryption.md

 Alice can reply to Bob using the same system, without having to generate a distinct key pair.

-The nonce doesn't have to be confidential, but it should be used with just one invokation of `crypto_box_open_easy()` for a particular pair of public and secret keys.
+The nonce doesn't have to be confidential, but it should be used with just one invocation of `crypto_box_open_easy()` for a particular pair of public and secret keys.

 One easy way to generate a nonce is to use `randombytes_buf()`, considering the size of nonces the risk of any random collisions is negligible.
 For some applications, if you wish to use nonces to detect missing messages or to ignore replayed messages, it is also ok to use a simple incrementing counter as a nonce.